Canon 70D vs 750D

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 70D comes out slightly ahead of the 750D (8 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 70D emerges as the winner of the contest (8 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 70D and the Canon 750D place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.